SensorsINI/v2e/README.md

 ```bash
 python ddd_find_thresholds.py -i input\rec1501350986.hdf5 --start 25 --stop 35
 ```
 Make sure you use part of the recording where the input is changing.
+If you use the ROI option you can focus the estimation on parts of the scene that are definitely changing, to avoid counting just noise events.
+If you happen to select such a region, then _ddd_find_thresholds.py_ will find an artificially low threshold to generate enough events compared with the real DVS (if you don't set the correct _leak_rate_hz_ and _shot_noise_rate_hz_ parameters).

 The program will take the DVS recording data, which starts at time 'start' and ends at time 'end', to calculate the best threshold values for positive and negative self separately.